top of page

 • Allows mature minors, capable of consenting to medical treatment, to access routine and safe preventative medical procedures, such as vaccination

-• Authorizes DPH to collect and share immunization rate data during any public health emergency
+• Authorizes DPH to collect and share population-wide immunization rate data during any public health emergency

-Help every Massachusetts community reduce vaccine hesitancy and achieve localized herd immunity
+Help every MA community achieve localized herd immunity

-• Authorizes DPH to conduct culturally relevant outreach in communities lacking herd immunity against deadly yet preventable diseases
+• Authorizes DPH to conduct culturally competent outreach in communities lacking herd immunity against dangerous yet vaccine-preventable diseases

 • Supports the families of immunocompromised children in selecting the safest programs for their kids